 “Setting a timer is the best solution for this.
 You only need to run your heat an hour during the day and an hour at night to keep your pipes from freezing.”

-In those hot summer months, monitoring your A/C is equally important.
-Tom explains that maintaining a minimum of 68 degrees is your best bet for saving on energy costs.
+In those hot summer months, monitoring your A/C is equally important to save electricity.
+Tom explains that maintaining a minimum of 68 degrees is your best bet to save energy costs.

 “Every degree below 68 uses an increasing amount of energy.
 If your home is insulated properly with a working A/C, 68° F will keep you cool,” Price adds.

 Mr. Electricity stresses that you don’t need to worry yourself sick about wearing out your light faster just because you forget to turn them off here and there (although, there’s no reason to be reckless about it!).
-You can, however, replace older light bulbs with LED lights to save tons of energy.
-More on that here.
+You can, however, replace older light bulbs with LED lights to save energy.

 Here’s a fun fact: Washing laundry in cold water versus warm or hot can help you save up to $152 a year, and that’s with no upfront cost.
 So if you’re one of the lucky ones with in-unit washer/dryer, this is a no-brainer to saving money (because you know that vacation laundry is no joke).
 And the efficient way to save energy on drying?
 Skip it all together whenever you can.
 Invest in a drying rack or simply hang up in your place to dry.